graft-community/docs/Graft_Supernode_Mainnet_Simple-step-by-step-setup-instructions-for-non-Linux-users_v1.7.md

 * Type `help` and press `Enter` to see the list of commands you can run to inspect the network.
-Enter `status` to double check your block height against the block explorer -> http://testnet.graft.network or jagerman's https://testnet.graft.observer
+Enter `status` to double check your block height against the block explorer ->  https://graft.observer

 Supernodes run on cold wallet staking, so you should NOT keep your stake wallet on a live server.
 Especially with this barebone insecure server setup.